malcprentice/malcprentice.github.io/0-source/Study Skills - make a participation plan.md

 # What are participation points?
 * You WIN points mostly by doing extra work and trying new things
 * You LOSE points mostly by missing homework/class
-* There are currently 19 possible points
+* There are at least 18 possible points.
+Just choose 10!
-* You only need to choose 10 (unless you're absent or late)
+* If you're absent or late, do more than 10 to get lost points back.
+* TO get points, post a photo of the proof into your Google Classroom "Participation Plan"

 # Option 1: Score "try it" points
 * Try useful things around the university